 1 cup unsalted butter, at room temp

-¾ tsp vanilla bean paste (if you don’t have vanilla bean paste – use 1 tsp vanilla extract)
+¾ teaspoon vanilla bean paste (if you don’t have vanilla bean paste – use 1 tsp vanilla extract)

-1 tbsp milk (whole or 2% will work – just don’t use skim)
+1 tablespoon milk (whole or 2% will work – just don’t use skim)

-12 oz dulce de leche (homemade or store-bought)
+12 ounces dulce de leche (homemade or store-bought)

 1 cup sweetened shredded coconut, lightly toasted